SAP-archive/cloud-s4-sdk-pipeline/README.md

  ## Requirements

+ To use the pipeline you need a Jenkins server which has the [pipeline library](https://github.com/SAP/cloud-s4-sdk-pipeline-lib) as shared library configured.
+ The best way to achieve the is to use the SAP S/4HANA Cloud SDK Cx Server.

  For instantiating the SAP S/4HANA Cloud SDK Cx Server, you need to provide a suitable host with a linux operating system and Docker installed.
 Please also ensure that the user with whom you start the Cx Server belongs to the docker group.

  Your project source files need to be available on a git or github server, which is accessible from the Cx Server host.

  The lifecycle of the Cx Server is maintained by a script with called cxserver.
  It can be found in the same named folder on the root of each SAP S/4HANA Cloud SDK project archetype.
 Together with the server.cfg file, this is all you need for starting your instance of the SAP S/4HANA Cloud SDK Cx Server.

  To create a new project using the SDK execute the following command: